Arthur7436/UTS-Credo/README.md

 # UTS Credo - Mark Credo
+Hello friend!
+Thank you for having a look at one of my projects!

 ## About
 Initially, this project was given by a friend in a social club at UTS called 'Credo'.
 The task given to me was to replicate and rebuild from scratch using Bootsrap 5, the original 'Mark Credo' website which can be seen <a href="https://mark.credo.org.au/">here</a>.
 This website consisted of 11 responsive webpages that was built using Oxygen and Wordpress originally.
 At the time I did not know how to use Bootstrap 5, however, was able to complete the whole project (along with learning this framework) within 1 week.
 In the middle of building this project, I used a language that I have not used before (PHP) and used it to my advantage to build the 11 webpages more efficiently.